The Future of Indebted Countries

 Dear investors,

-The problem of Brazilian public debt is well known and has worsened considerably in the recent past.
+Brazil's public debt problem is well known and has worsened significantly in recent times.
 Between 2010 and 2025, our public debt rose from 62.4% to 88.7% of GDP.
 But Brazil is not an isolated case.
-During the same period, several other nations have been increasing their debts.
-Among the 10 largest economies in the world, only Germany is moving in the opposite direction.
+Over the same period, several other nations have been expanding their debts.
+Among the world’s 10 largest economies, only Germany is moving in the opposite direction.

 Public debt of the 10 largest economies